For Palo Alto resident Jeannet Kiessling, the crisis in Ukraine that has upended world order in less than a week feels personal.

 Over the weekend, with Russia's full-scale invasions of Ukraine triggering a wave of refugees, Kiessling and her colleagues at the Neighbors Abroad sprung into action to raise money to buy food, clothing and basic supplies for people fleeing the war.
-As of Thursday, the group's Ukrainian Emergency Children's Relief Fund has raised more than $32,000 from local donations.
+In a little over two days, the group's Ukrainian Emergency Children's Relief Fund has raised more than $15,000 from local donations.

 Kiessling, who moved to Palo Alto in 2016, began working on assisting Ukraine orphans more than a decade ago, when she was living in Vienna.
 She had just quit her job and was looking for a way to devote some of the severance pay she received to support Ukrainian charities.
 Over the course of her research, she ran across a woman from kleine herzen and they decided to join forces.